deltachat/deltachat-pages/_posts/2025-05-20-browser-edition.md

 ### Why we made a Browser Edition

-So why did we make it?
+So why did we make a Desktop version that works in a Browser?
 We had three reasons:
-1. As proof that the delta chat desktop react-based user interface is not dependent on electron anymore (an important stepping stone to the tauri[^3] version).
+1. Lots of people rightfully criticized depending on Google's Chromium and resource-hungry Electron.

-2. To help us to improve and develop the web-based user interface by giving us access to the development tools and add-ons on all browsers.
+2. To give access to development tools and add-ons on all browsers.
 3. To bring back automated integration testing for Delta Chat desktop.

 ### Possible future use cases {#future-usecases}